Cooling Prize

 • Eligibility and Judging Criteria

-Note that submissions should be via the on-line form.
+Note that submissions should be via the on-line form on this page.

 Rules and eligibility

-2. The British Geotechnical Association (BGA) expects that entrants will be based in the United Kingdom (UK) OR are reporting on a project undertaken in the UK within the 12 months before the application deadline.
+The British Geotechnical Association (BGA) expects that entrants will be either based in the United Kingdom (UK) OR (if based overseas) will be reporting on a project undertaken in the UK within the 12 months prior to the closing date of the submission period.

 Required submission